The Carnival Bizarre

-The Carnival Bizarre is the third album by British doom metal band Cathedral, released in September 1995 through Earache.
+The Carnival Bizarre is the third studio album by British doom metal band Cathedral, released in September 1995 through Earache Records.

 Released in 1996, the related Hopkins (The Witchfinder General) EP features that titular track along with four additional songs.

 Critical reception

 Jem Aswald, in Trouser Press, wrote: "Pagan idolatry aside, Carnival Bizarre is Cathedral’s best and tightest album yet, rectifying many of the indulgences of the past and concentrating on throbbing grooves and viscous riffage – and a shout-out to Huggy Bear."